rtduany/mvp_landing/README.md

-# python-and-django
+# mvp_landing
-contains my python and django material
+contains materials on my mvp_landing app.
+The project mvp_landing is implemented in django